 Not ideal for seniors or people with health issues

-Haven Life offers an accelerated death benefit rider with its term policies that provides 75% of the face value (up to $250,000) if the insured becomes terminally ill and is expected to pass away within 12 months.
+Haven Life offers an accelerated death benefit rider with its term policies that provides a significant portion of the face value if the insured becomes terminally ill and is expected to pass away within 12 to 24 months.
 This is paid in a lump sum.
 In addition to this rider, Haven has reimagined living benefits with the Haven Life Plus rider, a suite of tools that provide a free online will, a subscription to a fitness app, discounts at MinuteClinic, and more, although it is not available in all states.

-Haven is a new player in the insurance industry, but it has expanded to offer term policies in 42 states since it was founded in 2014.
-As of July 1, 2021, Haven Life's policies are being underwritten by C.M.
+Haven is a new player in the insurance industry, but it has expanded to offer term policies nationwide.
+It was founded in 2015.
+Haven Life's policies are being underwritten by C.M.
 Life, a subsidiary of MassMutual which has an A++ financial strength rating with AM Best.
 Quotes for a 20-year, $500,000 policy are affordable, especially for younger folks.
-Haven Life estimates that a 35-year-old female nonsmoker would pay around $17.50 per month, and a 45-year-old male nonsmoker would pay around $42.45 per month.
+Haven Life estimates that a 35-year-old female nonsmoker would pay around $17.50 per month and a 40-year-old male nonsmoker would pay around $28.42 per month.

 One of the best parts about using Haven is that it’s quick and easy to get coverage online without a medical exam.
 It’s also possible to talk to them on the phone or via live chat for support.

 Best for Impairment : New York Life

-Whether you face temporary or permanent impairment, you can access a portion of your death benefit when you choose New York Life’s living benefits option, the best coverage for impairment in our review.
+Whether you face temporary or permanent impairment, you can access a portion of your death benefit when you choose New York Life’s chronic care rider, the best coverage for impairment in our review.

 Accelerated death benefits that cover chronic illness